-- a.
-Refuses assignment based on client's race, culture, gender, sexual orientation, or religious preference. - b.
-Inappropriate nursing care in any assigned activity related to clinical practice. - c.
-Discriminatory or biased care, communication, or attitudes impacting psychological, physical, or emotional safety. - d.
-Ignoring unethical, harmful, and/or illegal behavior(s) of other health care providers.
+a.
+Failure to provide the standard of care based on the client's racialized identity, ethnicity, culture, gender, sexual orientation, or religious preference.

-Biological, Psychological, Social, Spiritual and Culture Realms: The student's clinical practice meets the total needs of the human system from a biological, psychological, sociological, spiritual, and cultural standpoint.
+- b.
+Discriminatory or biased care, communication, or attitudes impacting psychological, physical, or emotional safety. - c.
+Communication or actions that are uncivil, bullying or physical/verbal violence. - d.
+Ignoring or not reporting unethical, harmful, and/or illegal behavior(s) of other health care professionals. - e.
+Failure to maintain standards of confidentiality and privacy.

+Biological, Psychological, Social, Spiritual and Culture Realms: The student's clinical practice meets the total needs of the human system from a biological, psychological, sociological, spiritual and cultural standpoint.
 Examples of unsafe practice or violations of the safety policy include, but are not limited to the following:

 - a.
-Failure to display stable, mental, physical, or emotional behavior(s), which may affect others' wellbeing. - b.
-Failure to follow through on suggested referrals or interventions to correct deficit areas, which may result in harm to others. - c.
-Acts of omission or commission in the care of clients, such as, but not limited to physical abuse; placing in hazardous positions, conditions, or circumstances; mental or emotional abuse; and medication errors. - d.
+Behaving in a manner that may affect others' wellbeing. - b.
+Failure to correct performance concerns as outlined in performance improvement plans. - c.
+Acts of omission or commission in the care of clients, such as, but not limited to physical abuse; placing others in hazardous positions, conditions, or circumstances; mental or emotional abuse; and medication/treatment errors. - d.
 Unprofessional or inappropriate interpersonal relationships with agency staff, coworkers, peers, or faculty resulting in miscommunications, and/or disruption of client care and/or unit functioning. - e.
-Lack of physical and/or mental health necessary for carrying out comprehensive nursing care. - f.
-Placing fellow clinical classmates, faculty and/or staff at personal and/or professional risk.
+Placing fellow clinical classmates, faculty and/or staff at personal or professional risk.